-With the rise in cremation and a population that is more eco-conscious, more and more biodegradable urns are being introduced each year.
+With the rise in cremation (mainly due to lower cremation costs, families that are less traditional, among other reasons) and a population that is more eco-conscious, more and more biodegradable urns are being introduced each year.
 With this growing trend, many people wonder how long biodegradable urns last.
 This is a common question fielded by funeral directors and something that can be important for a family to know.
 In this blog, we’ve highlighted a few of the most common types of biodegradable urns and the length of time it takes them to biodegrade.

 Biodegradable Burial Urns